 This course is designed for students who are interested in learning and practicing yoga techniques such as breathing techniques, postures, meditation and relaxation.
 Students will learn about the techniques of yoga and how to make the exercise as enjoyable as possible.
 They will learn not only what the poses are, but how to stretch, relax and breathe throughout the practice.
-This course may be taken 4 times.
 Lecture & lab.
 Optional pass/no pass grade.
-Transferable to CSU.
+Transferable to CSU; UC.